astrivant/polyad/docs/workloads/workload-events.md

 ```

 Notifications follow owning-shard reconciliation and periodic rescans.
 They are
-observations, not a synchronous barrier or a complete log of every intermediate
+observations of state at reconciliation time.
+Several Kubernetes changes can be
-Kubernetes change.
-Several changes can be coalesced before an observation.
+coalesced before an observation.
 GraphRules control admission independently of event delivery.

 ## Connection consent events